-To measure your tank temperature you will need to purchase an aquarium thermometer [BUY NOW] and follow the instructions.
-As you can see on Amazon, there are types of thermometer that stick to the inside your tank and types that stick to the outside of your tank.
+To measure your tank temperature you will need to purchase an aquarium thermometer and follow the instructions.
+There are types of thermometer that stick to the inside your tank and types that stick to the outside of your tank.
 We prefer the ones that go inside and float in the water, but both types should be reasonably accurate.

 Breeding tank temperature

 The correct temperature for goldfish really depends upon whether you intend to breed your fish.

 If you intend to breed your goldfish then, rather than maintaining a steady temperature all year round, you should try to replicate the temperature changes that occur in nature.
 Goldfish spawn in the spring, when water temperatures rise after the cold winter.
 Therefore, to encourage your goldfish to lay eggs, you should lower the temperature of your tank in the winter months to around 12°C/54°F. Then, when you want to induce breeding, gradually raise the temperature of the water to between 20°C/68°F and 23°C/74°F.

 If you’re not interested in breeding your goldfish then you should keep your temperature at a steady temperature all year round.
 A tank temperature of approximately 23°C/74°F will be high enough to encourage a good rate of growth in your goldfish, without being so high that your goldfish become stressed.

 How hot is too hot?
 And how cold is too cold?

 Your goldfish will become very stressed if kept in water much warmer than 27°C / 80°F. Avoid placing your tank in direct sunlight or near radiators so that your water temperature stays below this level.

 In terms of a minimum temperature, goldfish can survive in water that is close to freezing, however, you should really keep your tank temperature above 18°C / 65°F in order to encourage strong growth.